This legacy post has been given a facelift but content remains the same. I will be a broken record on this topic until forever and a day.

 I was really horrible about sunscreen.
 I went tanning too – between my other hobbies and my 45+ hour a week office job, I was in front of a computer for at least 80% of my waking hours… I still am).
 I loved the feeling of the sun on my skin, or the faux-sun that came from the bulbs.
 The serotonin kick, the Vitamin D boost, and the fact that, somehow, it helps keep keratosis pilaris in check.
 When I’m at my palest I feel like I look sallow, washed out; I enjoy how I look with a tan.
 I wasn’t going every day, or even every other day.
 Twice a week, tops – but still.
 None of those reasons are good enough for me to continue risking my health.

 Although Melanoma is most-commonly caused by lifestyle factors, my Mom’s doctor indicated that predisposition can be hereditary, too.
 Of course, she panicked – I was currently tanning when this diagnosis came through.
-I canceled my membership (and thus have two-thirds of a whopping 64oz jug of tanning bed lotion to get rid of).
+I canceled my membership (and thus had two-thirds of a whopping 64oz jug of tanning bed lotion to get rid of).
 I researched and purchased sunscreen (that, as I’ve shared, I wound up not liking).
 I scheduled an appointment with the same dermatologist my mom sees – at 22, I was declared OK, but the whole thing was a wake-up call.
 It shouldn’t take our mothers getting Melanoma diagnoses to take care of ourselves properly.

 – – –